oliverepper/oliver-epper.de/Content/posts/super-simple-example-of-a-swift-actor.md

 }
 ```

 The closure returns immediately and after some time (you really have to give it some time) we're getting the desired `5` in the UI again.
-There's a high chance that there are different values shown before all the operations are performned.
+There's a high chance that there are different values shown before all the operations are performed.
 Press again and it will settle with 10.
 All good, again.

 ## Fix it with an actor